-Hilton is one of the largest and fastest growing hospitality companies in the world, with 5,284 properties comprising 856,115 rooms in 105 countries and territories as of December 31, 2017.
+Hilton is one of the largest and fastest growing hospitality companies in the world, with 5,685 properties comprising 912,960 rooms in 113 countries and territories as of December 31, 2018.
 Managed and franchised hotels included in this disclosure include: our luxury and lifestyle hotel brands, Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts and Canopy by Hilton; our full service hotel brands, Hilton Hotels & Resorts, Curio - A Collection by Hilton, DoubleTree by Hilton, Tapestry Collection by Hilton and Embassy Suites by Hilton; our focused service hotel brands, Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton and Home2 Suites by Hilton.
 In addition to our current hotel portfolio, we are focused on the growth of our business through expanding our share of the global lodging industry through our development pipeline.
-During the year ending December 31, 2017, nearly 108,000 new rooms were approved for development, and we opened 399 hotels consisting of over 59,000 rooms.
+During the year ending December 31, 2018, nearly 110,000 new rooms were approved for development, and we opened 450 hotels consisting of over 66,000 rooms.

 We depend on our long-term hotel management and franchise contracts with third-party owners and franchisees for the majority of our fee revenues.
 The management and franchise segment includes all of the hotels we manage for third-party owners, as well as all franchised hotels owned and managed by others.
-As of December 31, 2017, there was a total of 729 hotels managed by Hilton within the owned and managed global regions ("managed hotels").
-Out of these hotels, Hilton has an ownership interest in 73 hotels (10% owned, joint venture, leased) and a 100% controlling interest in only four hotels, accounting for less than 1% of the total managed portfolio under Hilton's operational control ("Direct Operations").
-Franchised properties, which are controlled by Hilton's development and operating standards for the respective Brands, account for over 73% of our global portfolio by total room count.
+As of December 31, 2018, there was a total of 760 hotels managed by Hilton and under its operational control ("Direct Operations").
+Out of these managed hotels, Hilton has an ownership interest in 71 hotels (less than 10% owned, joint venture or leased) and a 100% controlling interest in only four hotels.
+Franchised properties, which are controlled by Hilton's development and operating standards for the respective Brands, account for approximately 87% of our global portfolio by hotel count and 74% by total room count.
 Given their significance to Hilton's business model, responses that are relevant to franchised hotels are reported as Other Value Chain.

-Our 2018 CDP Reporting Boundary is Operational Control, defined as companies, entities or groups over which operational control is exercised.
-It is important to note that this represents a change from last year's reporting where Hilton has expanded its reporting boundary to include water consumption data for both managed and franchised hotels.
-This change was made in an effort to ensure consistency with our DJSI reporting and annual sustainability results published for our global portfolio.
-However, this caused other reporting inconsistencies and issues with the level of operational control and detailed data available for our franchised properties.
-Therefore, we have returned to the Operational Control Boundary for CDP reporting on Climate Change, Water and Forests to ensure consistency.
+Our CDP Reporting Boundary is Operational Control, defined as companies, entities or groups over which operational control is exercised.
 However, please note that Hilton's corporate responsibility and water stewardship strategies, along with LightStay requirements for measurement and improvement in water efficiency, extend to all managed and franchised hotels globally.